ChainSafe/chainbridge-ethereum-trie/README.md

 ## TODO
 - [ ] Add license

-## EXAMPLE
+## Example Usage

-Here is an example of how this library could be used, as requested.
+Here is an example of how this library could be used.

 ```
 // assume trieDB is some already instanciated leveldb instance